Back to National Guide

 Melbourne has two distinct waterproofing challenges: its weather and its apartment stock.

 Docklands and Southbank.
 These precincts contain a high concentration of apartments built between 2000 and 2010, a period now associated with widespread building defects in Victoria.
-Balcony waterproofing is one of the most common defect categories.
-Many buildings in these areas have had remediation programs funded through owners corporation special levies.
+Balcony waterproofing is one of the most common defect categories, with remediation typically costing $20,000 to $25,000 per balcony when finishes are stripped and rebuilt.
+Many buildings have had remediation programs funded through owners corporation special levies.
 If you own in these precincts, check whether a building-wide waterproofing program is planned before commissioning individual repairs.

 VBA compliance.
-The Victorian Building Authority has taken an increasingly active role in balcony waterproofing standards following high-profile defect cases.
+The Victorian Building Authority (VBA) has taken an increasingly active role in balcony waterproofing standards following high-profile defect cases.
+A VBA research fact sheet on water ingress highlighted balconies and drainage as key problem areas across Victorian buildings.
 New and replacement work must comply with current VBA requirements, which may exceed the standards applied when the building was originally constructed.

 Cold, wet winters.
-Melbourne's winter rain is persistent and temperatures drop low enough for freeze-thaw effects in outer suburbs.
-Balcony membranes spend months wet, which accelerates degradation of lower-quality systems.
+Melbourne's winter rain is persistent and temperatures drop low enough for freeze-thaw effects in outer suburbs like Eltham, Lilydale, and the Dandenong Ranges.
+Balcony membranes spend months saturated, which accelerates degradation of lower-quality systems.
 Membrane selection matters here more than in warmer cities.
-Polyurethane liquid membranes with good elongation properties handle Melbourne's thermal cycling better than rigid systems.
+Polyurethane liquid membranes with elongation properties of 300 percent or more handle Melbourne's thermal cycling without cracking.
+Rigid cementitious membranes, while cheaper upfront, are more prone to failure in these conditions.

 Standalone homes.
-In suburbs like Hawthorn, Malvern, and Camberwell, older homes may have elevated decks or terraces over lower-level rooms.
-These require movement-capable membrane systems because timber framing expands and contracts with moisture and temperature changes.
+In suburbs like Hawthorn, Malvern, Camberwell, and Canterbury, older homes often have elevated decks or terraces over lower-level rooms.
+These require movement-capable membrane systems because timber framing expands and contracts with moisture and temperature.
+For concerns about the structural integrity of the deck framing itself, a structural carpentry assessment should come before waterproofing.

 Weather windows.
-Membrane application requires several consecutive dry days with temperatures above the product's minimum curing temperature (typically 5 to 10 degrees Celsius).
-In Melbourne, this limits ideal application seasons to late spring through early autumn.
+Membrane application requires several consecutive dry days with temperatures above the product's minimum curing temperature (typically 5 to 10 degrees).
+In Melbourne, this limits ideal application to late spring through early autumn.
 Winter applications are possible but carry higher risk of curing defects.
+A good waterproofer will discuss scheduling constraints upfront rather than pressing ahead in unsuitable conditions.

 Hiring a Licensed Waterproofer in VIC